 McNair Scholars prepares students from traditional underrepresented groups and first-generation students for academic and professional success throughout their undergraduate careers.
 A main focus of the program is to provide enriching experiences, such as research opportunities, that prep students for graduate and professional programs.

-Sponsored by the National Science Foundation, the LSAMO seeks to significantly increase the number of underrepresented minority students in Missouri who complete undergraduate and advance degrees in STEM fields.
-LSAMP weaves in integral pieces for creating well-rounded academic and professional experiences, including internships, opportunities to conduct research, and networks with other STEM student and working professionals.
+Louis Stokes Alliance for Minority Participation (LSAMP), sponsored by the National Science Foundation, seeks to significantly increase the number of underrepresented minority students in Missouri who complete undergraduate and advance degrees in STEM fields.
+LSAMP weaves in integral pieces for creating well-rounded academic and professional experiences, including internships, opportunities to conduct research, and network with other STEM students and working professionals.

-Created as a one-year UM System initiative open to all undergraduate male MU, UMKC, Missouri S&T and UMSL students between their second and fifth academic years of study, but is specifically designed through the lens of male students of color.
-Students participate in a series of monthly workshops offered by faculty, staff and community leaders that foster a sense of community and bonding with each other and other male role models of color through social outings and wellness activities.
+Men of Color, Honor and Ambition (MOCHA) is a one-year initiative open to all undergraduate MU students between their second and fifth academic years of study who identify as men, but is specifically designed through the lens of male students of color.
+Students participate in a series of monthly workshops offered by faculty, staff and community leaders that foster a sense of community and bonding with each other and other role models of color through social outings and wellness activities.